CZ-NIC/fred-docs/AdminManual/Installation/SystemReqs.rst

 Binaries are available only for 64-bit architectures.

-Sources can be compiled for both 32-bit and 64-bit architectures but the 32-bit variant is no longer tested.
+Sources can be compiled for both 32-bit and 64-bit architectures but the 32-bit variant is no longer tested or supported.

 Operating system